[Iwate Prefecture] The once-existing express train “Rikuchu” had an extremely complicated operation style that has been passed down as legend.

 However, during the era of Japan National Railways, the predecessor of JR, trains with complicated routes were operated all over the country.

-The express train "Rikuchu" that we will be introducing this time is one of the representative trains .
+The express train ``Rikuchu'' that we will be introducing today is one of the most representative of such trains .

 The first Rikuchu, which connected Ueno Station, Morioka Station, and Miyako Station